Free download and available in the CEDC Labs to use on campus and remotely.

 Keysight is used for controlling and analyzing lab test equipment like oscilloscopes and signal analyzers.
 Engineers use it for electronics testing and troubleshooting.

-National Instruments LabVIEW is available in the CEDC Labs for use both remotely and on campus, as well as for download online.
+National Instruments LabVIEW is a free download and is available in the CEDC Labs to use on campus and remotely.

 LabVIEW is a visual programming tool used to control hardware and analyze data.
 It’s commonly used in engineering and science experiments to automate measurements and testing.